jeffrey500/Flight-Controller/Firmware/README.md

 <img src="https://ardupilot.org/copter/_images/m_01_01_quad_x.svg" width="40%" alt="CUBEMX">

 ## Tuning Procedure
-Tune the angle rate controllers first
+1. Tune the angle rate controllers
+   1. Keep D and I at zero and vary the K value until you have slight oscillations
-1. Start with only a low K value (say 1.0)
+   2. Start with a small D value

-2.
+Tune the angle controllers

 ## Next Steps
 - Altitude hold using onboard barometer